Skip to main content

 Key Features

-• JSON Output Format: Extract Excel data as structured JSON for seamless integration
+• JSON Output: Extract Excel data as structured JSON (RowData array)

-• Header Row Support: Use first row as headers or auto-generate column names
+• Header Row Support: Has Header Row—use first row as column names

-• Advanced Filtering: Exclude hidden rows, hidden columns, and empty rows
+• Filtering: Exclude hidden rows, hidden columns, empty rows

 Parameters

-Complete list of parameters for the Extract action.
-Configure these parameters to control data extraction behavior.
+Complete list of parameters for the Extract Rows action.
+Parameter names match the Zapier configuration UI.

-Important: Parameters marked with an asterisk (***) are required and must be provided for the action to function correctly.
+Important: Parameters marked with an asterisk (***) are required.
+Use the + button next to each field to map data.
 All row/column indexes use 0-based numbering (Row 0 = first row, Column 0 = column A).

 ParameterTypeDescriptionExample